cdaringe/counsel/packages/counsel-rule/README.md

     // counsel.project.xzy
-    // ^ a handful of things to copy files, find git projects, install git hooks, and more }
+    // ^ a handful of things to copy files, find git projects, install git hooks, and more },
+  check: function(counsel) {
+    // add assertions that your rule is applied adequately.  optional, but encouraged }
 })
 ```